Ahmad Abbas

-Ahmad Abbas (Arabic: أحمد عباس; born 8 October 1985) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Qaisumah and the Saudi Arabia national team.
+Ahmad Abbas (Arabic: أحمد عباس; born 26 August 1984) is a Saudi Arabian professional footballer who plays as a midfielder.

 Club career

 Abbas began his career with Saudi Professional League club Al-Hilal.
 He joined Al-Ta'ee in 2006 and spent two years there before moving to Al-Nassr in 2008.
 Abbas scored two goals in nine league appearances for Al-Nassr during the 2009–10 season.

 International career

 Abbas made his debut for the Saudi Arabia national team in 2010.
-He scored his first own goal for his country at the 2010 Gulf Cup of Nations in a 1–0 loss against United Arab Emirates on 2 December 2010.
+He scored his first own goal for his country at the 20th Arabian Gulf Cup in a 1–0 loss against United Arab Emirates on 2 December 2010.